pzerone/neighbourpro-backend/README.md

 `force-recreate` flag is optional, but allows for a clean deployment and is recommended.

 **Note**: Docker script is setup to only use `requirments.txt` to install dependencies.
 This ensures that the image is free of un-needed dependencies.
-One must generate an updated `requirements.txt` using poetry is there are local changes.
+One must generate an updated `requirements.txt` using poetry if there are local changes.

 To do that, run: